Skip to content

 Parameter Description Data Type Required Default

---cluster-id Cluster id string False -
+--cluster-id The cluster id. string False -

---json Print outputs in json format marker False -
+--json Print outputs in json format. marker False -

-Gets a storage node's information
+Gets a storage node's information.

-Gets a storage node's information
+Gets a storage node's information.

 sbctl storage-node get